UMM-CSci-3601/fullstack-lab/README.md

     your layout somewhere.

 You might find it useful to be able to generate HTTP requests "by hand" and see what the output is.
-The Thunderclient GitHub extension can be quite useful here; see [THUNDER_CLIENT.md](./THUNDER_CLIENT.md) for more details and examples.
+The Thunder Client GitHub extension can be quite useful here; see [THUNDER_CLIENT.md](./THUNDER_CLIENT.md) for more details and examples.

-### End to end testing
+### End-to-end testing

-End to end (E2E) testing involves the whole software stack rather than one part of it.
+End-to-end (E2E) testing involves the whole software stack rather than one part of it.
 Our E2E tests look at the behavior of both the client, the server, and the database, and how they interact by simulating how a real user would interact with the app.

 We use [Cypress](https://www.cypress.io/) for our end-to-end tests.
 There are a few ways to run the E2E tests.
 They are all started from the `client` directory and require the server be running at the same time (`./gradlew run` in the `server` directory).